zhkos/bash-scripts/pipilines/gitlab-to-jenkins-multibranch/README.md

 My script for a multi-branch pipeline in Jenkins that is triggered by GitLab and pulls a job in Jenkins

+#### How it works
+1. If the pipeline in Jenkins already exists, it determines the next build number and triggers a build with that number.
+Then, it polls the status of the pipeline in Jenkins, waiting to receive a SUCCESS status.
+2. If the pipeline in Jenkins does not exist, it first triggers branch indexing.
+Then, it polls not the next build, but the previous one (i.e., the first) with default build parameters from the Jenkinsfile.
+After that, it starts the next build with parameters from gitlab-ci.yml.
+3. [[ "${BUILD_STATUS}" == "SUCCESS" ]] && exit 0 || exit 1 means that if any status other than SUCCESS is received from Jenkins, the build in GitLab CI will not be successful.
+This will result in the Merge Request (MR) not being executed.
 #### Configuration Parameters

 1. **JENKINS_USER**: The Jenkins user who has permissions to execute builds.